Get in Touch

 Apparatus:

-1. Vernier Calliper
+1. Vernier Calipers

 2. Cylinder (Metal)

-3. Beaker Graduated
+3. Beaker (Graduated)

 Theory:

 The main scale is graduated in cm and mm.
 It has two fixed jaws, A and C, projected at right angles to the scale.
-The sliding Vernier scale has jaws (B, D) projecting at right angles to it and also the main scale and a metallic strip (N).
-The zero of main scale and Vernier scale coincide when the jaws are made to touch each other.
-The jaws (A, B) are used to measure external diameter of an object, Jaws (C, D) are used to measure internal diameter of an object and metallic strip are designed to measure the height / depth of any object.
-Knob P is used to slide the Vernier scale on the main scale.
-Screw S is used to fix the Vernier scale at a desired position.
-The least count of a common scale is 0.1 cm or 1 mm.
-It is difficult to further subdivide it to improve the least count of the scale.
-A Vernier scale enables this to be achieved.
+The sliding Vernier scale has jaws (B, D) projected at right angles to it and a metallic strip (N).
+The zero mark on the main scale and the Vernier scale coincide with each other when the jaws touch.
+Moreover, the jaws (A, B) are used to measure the external diameter of an object while jaws (C, D) are used to measure the internal diameter of an object.

 vernier-caliper.png